 Statistical Analyses

-Our data set consists of count data with correlation resulting from repeated measurements on the same species in the same sites across years.
+Our data set consists of count data with correlation resulting from repeated measurements on the same species accross sites within years, and within sites between years.
 We fit a generalized linear mixed model (GLMM) to model capture rate as a function of time and habitat type.
-We also used GLMMs to model capture rate as a function of time and diet categories, time and body-mass classes, time and preferred habitat, and time and habitat breadth.
-We included random intercepts and slopes for each species nested within each habitat.
+We also modeled capture rate as a function of time and diet categories, time and body-mass classes, time and preferred habitat, and time and habitat breadth.
+All models included random intercepts and slopes for each species nested within each habitat.
+An example model structure in shown in Appendix 1.

-We evaluated Poisson, zero-inflated Poisson, negative binomial, and zero-inflated negative binomial models, both with and without an autoregressive(1) correlation structure, for goodness-of-fit using AIC (Akaike 1974).
-Autoregressive(1) models include the response variable at the previous time point as a predictor for the current time point; that is, the observed capture rate at time t is used to predict the capture rate at time t + 1.
+We evaluated whether our count data was best modeled using Poisson, zero-inflated Poisson, negative binomial, and zero-inflated negative binomial error distribution, both with and without a one-year time lag autoregressive (AR-1) correlation structure.
+AR-1 models include the response variable at the previous time point as a predictor for the current time point; that is, the observed capture rate at time t is used to predict the capture rate at time t + 1.
+Based on AIC (Akaike 1974), a negative binomial model with an AR-1 correlation structure performed best in modeling capture rate (Appendix 2).
+After fitting our model, our sensitivity analysis found that model predictions are very stable if we include those species captured in 4 or more (out of 11) years (Appendix 3).

 We assessed the sensitivity of parameter estimates to inclusion of rare species by fitting the model both with and without these species.
 Rare species were iteratively excluded from model-fitting; species were dropped in order from fewest years captured to most years captured.
 The population-level parameter estimates and species-level best linear unbiased predictors (BLUPs) were stable across these models.

+All models were fit in R version 4.05 (R Core Team 2021) in glmmTMB version 1.0.2.1 (Brooks et al. 2017).
+AIC calculations were done using the AICtab function in bbmle (Bolker and R Core Team 2020).

 RESULTS